FloodRunner/FloodRunner/README.md

 ### 4. Deploying FloodRunner NestJs API

-The API controls all the operations relating to test creation, modification, deletion and kicking off the kuberenetes job to execute the element scripts.
+The API controls all the operations relating to test creation, modification, deletion and kicking off the kubernetes job to execute the browser tests.

 You will need to configure the `api-configmap.yml` file ensuring that you input the correct Auth0 settings for secure login, and azure storage account name.